kairosfin/api/README.md

   --infrastructure-subnet-resource-id $SUBNET_ID
 ```

-## RabbitMQ
+## Storage Account

-Before creating the RabbitMQ container app, it's required to create an Azure File Share that'll be used for mounting the volume, in order to persist the Rabbit data.
+Create a storage account that'll be used by the stateful containers (e.g., Seq and RabbitMQ):

 ```sh
 STORAGE_ACCOUNT="kairostoraging"